Wellness

 • Bacillus subtilis has been found to improve stool texture and odor in dogs.

 • Bifidobacterium animalis is naturally found in your dog’s large intestine.
-It helps to improve overall intestinal health, prevent inflammatory activity and infection and resolve canine diarrhea.
+It helps to improve overall intestinal health, prevent inflammatory activity and infection, and resolve canine diarrhea.

 • L. fermentum, L. rhamnosus, L. salivarius, L. reuteri, L. plantarum, and L. casei are all critical in the healthy canine gut.
 They provide anti-microbial properties in the GI tract and help improve intestinal problems.
-L. reuteri has been shown to be help control canine intestinal infections.1
+L. reuteri has been shown to help control canine intestinal infections.1

 • Enterococcus faecium aids in digestion and helps to maintain a healthy mix of bacteria in the dog’s stomach.
 It also helps protect against Shigella, E. coli, Salmonella, and other pathogens.1